 This course covers RF fundamentals.
-Students are introduced to data and information communication systems.
-Electromagnetic wave propagation, antenna theory, transmission, and path loss are covered.
+Students are introduced information communication to data and systems. wave propagation, Electromagnetic antenna theory. transmission, and path loss are covered.
 Radio transmitters and receivers as well as different types of analog modulation techniques are discussed.
 Amplitude, frequency, and phase modulation/demodulation circuits are presented.
-Prerequisite: EET130